Study Synchronously Online or On Campus: It's Your Choice STEM-Certified Program

 3 Credits -

-- This course explores the fundamentals of Artificial Intelligence (AI) and applicable AI terms,
+- This course explores the fundamentals of Artificial Intelligence (AI), emphasizing ethical

 3 Credits -